dpuwebservices/wayfinding/README.md

 This is the 2021 version of the Wayfinding display map for DePaul JTR Library.

 ## To do:
-- actual stacks for 3rd and 4th floors
+- X actual stacks for 3rd and 4th floors

  Second floor
  - X 2nd floor cirriculum highlights